Last summer I bought a charcoal grill for camping. I was so eager to use the grill for the first time that I used the

 When you use this grill for the first time, heat it for about 15 minutes and brush it with a clean bristle brush.
 However, when using an older Weber grill, you need to season it before using it.

-Should I season my grill before every use?
+Should I season my charcoal grill before every use?

 It is ideal for seasoning a grill before every use.
 However, if you cannot season every time, at least try to clean and reseason whenever you notice rust formation.

 The condition of the seasoning coating is another indication of when to season your grill.
 If the seasoning comes off or the color becomes pale, you will need to season.

-How often should I season my grill grates?
+How often should I season my charcoal grill grates?

 Some may season once a year; others may season more often, depending on their usage.
 It would help if you tried to reseason after every five or six barbecues.

 What should you do with a new charcoal grill?

-After getting a new charcoal grill, the first thing you need to do is, read the manual for getting necessary maintenance and cooking advice.
+After getting a new charcoal grill, the first thing you need to do is, read the manual for getting the necessary maintenance and cooking advice.
 In most cases, you need to register your grill to utilize the benefits of the warranty.

 Can I use Pam to season a grill?